xueannafang/hsp_toolkit_solv_pred_v_2.0/README.md

  }
 ```

-Note that only "CAS" is useful for further calculation.
-Solvent name ("Solvent") does not matter too much, just as a reference.
+"CAS" is used to query solvent information for further calculation.

-Please check here with the document for candidate selection checklist.

 ### Run SolvPred

-Go to terminal.
-Activate the correct environment (i.e., with required packages pre-installed).
-Go to the correct directory.
+Run:
 ```
 python solv_pred_main.py
 ```

-You will see:
+It should show the following content in the terminal:

 ```
 2023-01-22  10:15:54